gitcoinco/grants-stack/packages/contracts/docs/contracts/round/RoundImplementation.md

 function setReadyForPayout() external payable
 ```

-Pay Protocol Fees and transfer funds to payout contract (only by ROUND_OPERATOR_ROLE)
+Pay Protocol &amp; Round Fees and transfer funds to payout contract (only by ROUND_OPERATOR_ROLE)